bimalka98/LaTeX-Templates/README.md

 LaTeX is a professional document processing Platform which is used world wide by scientists, mathematicians, researchers, engineers,  university students and many more for composing their documents in a very professional way.
 It has become so popular because of its various awesome features.
 Some of them are given below.

-* Automatic content table creation with hyperlinks (You can check this by downloading the pdf file in the `Assignment_Template_8-15_Pages` folder)
+* Automatic content table creation with hyperlinks (You can check this by downloading the pdf file  corresponding to `Assignment_Template_8-15_Pages` [View PDF](https://github.com/bimalka98/LaTeX-Templates/blob/master/Assignment_Template_8-15_Pages.pdf))
 * Proper management of content in a  hierarchical manner where you do not have to worry about numbering of sections, subsections, subsubsections and so on.
 * Custom environments where you can type really complex mathematical expressions really easily.
 * Easy management of bibliography using bibTex.